 College Application Deadline: Why You Should Consider Applying Early

-Want your child to have the best shot at the school of their dreams?
+Want your student to have the best shot at the school of their dreams?
 Consider helping them apply early.

 The early action college application deadline is November 1 for many institutions, but students applying to Azusa Pacific University have until November 15 to send in their paperwork.
 Check out the following reasons why early action is the way to go.